minimaxir/pokemon-embeddings/README.md

 # pokemon-embeddings

 Jupyter Notebooks and an R Notebook for encoding Pokémon embeddings and creating data visualizations.
+This repo is a complement for [The Super Effectiveness of Pokémon Embeddings Using Only Raw JSON and Images](https://minimaxir.com/2024/06/pokemon-embeddings/).

+Note that the R Notebook requires that the `arrow` package be installed with GZIP loading support.

 ## Maintainer/Creator